-Before joining the Nashville system in 2015, Birdsong spent nine years with the Chicago Transit Authority where she held a variety of roles, including senior manager of bus supervision and instruction for the Central Region, leading operations for a CTA Operating Division, bus operator instruction, and special events planning.
+Before joining the Nashville system in 2015, Terry spent nine years with the Chicago Transit Authority where she held a variety of roles, including senior manager of bus supervision and instruction for the Central Region, leading operations for a CTA Operating Division, bus operator instruction, and special events planning.
 She began her career there as an operations planner.

-Birdsong is an active member in several industry organizations, including the American Public Transportation Association, Transit Cooperative Research Program, and Conference of Minority Transportation Officials.
+Terry is an active member in several industry organizations, including the American Public Transportation Association, Transit Cooperative Research Program, and Conference of Minority Transportation Officials.

 Community Transportation Association of America (CTAA)Read Bio

 Scott Bogren has been with the Community Transportation Association of America (CTAA) since 1989, serving the Association in a wide variety of roles before being named Executive Director in 2016.
 He is a passionate transit advocate and (prior to COVID-19) a daily transit user.
 His work has always focused on building and promoting safe, affordable, accessible and inclusive mobility for all Americans.
 A proud graduate of Indiana University’s journalism program, Scott lives in Germantown, Md., with his wife Beth.